Should I be adding new services to packages? Which ones?

 I personally do these 2 things every year to ensure I am in touch with what my audience wants and needs.

-What do we talk about?
-I'm super interested to really get to know my subscribers.
+I’m super interested to really get to know my subscribers.
 Their daily life.
 What they do job-wise.
 What their long-term business dreams are.
-Where they're at in building their business.
-What they're currently struggling with.
+Where they’re at in building their business.
+What they’re currently struggling with.
+What their biggest fears are around their business.
 Who else they follow online.
 How they like to consume content and educational resources.

 If I’m stuck on the fence considering if I should be creating a podcast or a YouTube channel, I look back to the notes I took during my subscriber chats.
 If 7/10 mention they listen to podcasts daily and only 2 mentioned watching YouTube, my answer is clear.